 Manually watching charts all day is not practical.
 Setting up alerts is far more efficient.

-- On TradingView: Select your asset, open the “Alerts” panel, and set the “Condition” to the TSI indicator.
-You can then create an alert for when the TSI crosses its companion EMA, the Zero Line, or even a specific value like +25.
+- On TradingView: Select the asset, open the “Alerts” panel, and set the “Condition” to the TSI indicator.
+Traders can then create an alert for when the TSI crosses its companion EMA, the Zero Line, or even a specific value like +25.

 - On TrendSpider: This platform excels at multi-factor alerts.
 A trader could create a more robust alert that only triggers if the TSI crosses its companion EMA and the price is above a key moving average at the same time.